foundry-rs/book/src/reference/cli/forge/verify-contract.md

       --show-standard-json-input
           Prints the standard json compiler input.

           The standard json compiler input can be used to manually submit contract verification in the browser.

+      --via-ir
+          Use the Yul intermediate representation compilation pipeline

+      --evm-version <EVM_VERSION>
+          The EVM version to use.

+          Overrides the version specified in the config.

   -e, --etherscan-api-key <KEY>
           The Etherscan (or equivalent) API key